manjeet-2002/YouMark/README.md

 - Go to ```chrome://extensions/``` and turn on Developer Mode.
 - Click on the ```Load unpacked``` and select the extension folder.
 - It should work on all web pages bearing url of ```https://youtube.com/watch```.
+#Using YouMark
+  Once you add the extension to your browser and enable it, a blue bookmark icon will appear on Youtube video's control panel.
+  Clicking on it will save the current timestamp.
+  You can access all the timestamps for the specific videos by clicking on the extension.
+  To watch the video from any of the saved timestamps, simply click on play button on timestamp.
+Same goes for deleting the timestamp.